 Gonadotrophins success rate

-According to studies, it has been suggested that seven in ten women who have ovulation issues caused by polycystic ovary syndrome (PCOS) have been found to ovulate after using a low dose of gonadotrophins, and about four in ten have been found to become pregnant.
+According to studies, it has been suggested that seven in ten women who have ovulation issues caused by polycystic ovary syndrome (PCOS) have been found to ovulate after using a low dose of gonadotropins, and about four in ten have been found to become pregnant.
 Hormonal therapy is given to induce ovulation only after the failed use of fertility drugs such as clomifene citrate.

 Many factors affect the ability to conceive, which include your age, weight, at which point in your cycle you have intercourse, and the motility of a man’s sperm.